 Black tea still mainly originates from China, India and Sri Lanka.
 In fact, in the case of India and Sri Lanka, it’s these locations that give the different types their names.
 Assam and Darjeeling are regions, whereas Ceylon is a historic name for Sri Lanka.

-How the leaves become tea is where we really see the differences between black tea and green tea emerge.
+How the leaves become tea is where we really see the difference between green and black tea emerge.
+It’s where these leaves really begin to change.
+It is where the nuanced qualities are allowed to develop and mature and produce flavor.

 Black tea is the darkest of all the teas because it is the most oxidized.